mirai364/scharfrichter/README.md

 Typically all you have to do is feed it an input file.
 Output folders will be created automatically in the same folder.
 Output folder options are planned for the future.

+### optional
+If you need to include a movie when converting ".1" file, please set "MOVIEFOLDER" setting and "ISSAMEFOLDERMOVIE" to "true" in [BMS].
+If you want to change the output folder, please change "OUTPUT" setting in [BMS].

 ## What it can do

 ### Media conversion